Ch0pin/medusa/README.md

 - Apktool (in case of processing APKs)
 - Adb

-A rooted device is highly recomended in order to use the framework's full capabilities
+A rooted device or an emulator is highly recomended in order to use the framework's full capabilities

 ### Modules: